 To accommodate the anticipated gate requirements through PAL 4, Development Alterative 1 proposes for an east gate expansion and enhancement of existing Gate 16 to support the A320 family or similar aircraft.
 The east terminal expansion would add approximately 61,400 square feet of terminal area and would provide three additional gates.
 This terminal expansion would accommodate the increased space requirements for the proposed three gates, which are capable to accommodate ADG III to ADG V aircraft.
 This expansion would include additional concessions, hold rooms, and restrooms.
 A Ground Support Equipment (GSE) storage area of 8,722 square yards is proposed on the eastern edge of the proposed apron pavement expansion.
-Associated apron pavement expansion of 37,447 square yards is required to accommodate the east terminal expansion and associated gates.
+Associated apron pavement expansion and associated gates.